Start9Labs/documentation/site/source/guides/device-guides/dg-android/lan-android.rst

 #.
 Tap **Kebab Menu > Settings > About Firefox** and tap the Firefox icon 5 times to enable "developer mode."

 #.
 Go back to **Kebab Menu > Settings > Secret Settings** (at the bottom), and tap "Use third party CA certificates" to enable the use of your system-wide Root CA.

+You're now ready to browse your service UIs with encryption, either via the browser, or with native client apps.
+For Mozilla apps, such as Firefox, you will need to follow the :ref:`Firefox Config <ff-android>` guide, which we highly recommend.